destinyae/momoka/README.md

 ## How can DA and EVM work together?

 LENS is deployed on Polygon, an EVM-based platform.
 All actions—such as posts, comments, mirrors, follows, and collects are transactions that are built, signed, and sent to be stored on the EVM machine.
 In the new system, transactions are still built and require a signature from a wallet that would pass the state on-chain, but they are not actually sent.
 Instead, the transaction signature and typed data are used to create DA metadata, which is then transmitted to a DA layer containing information such as block number, signed typed data, transaction signature, and other crucial details.
-This data is structured in a way that can be fully verified with just having an archive node.
+This data is structured in a way that can be fully verified by just having an archive node.

 EVM machines function as large state machines.
 The EVM JSON-RPC methods allow you to simulate transactions using `eth_call`, determining the outcome of a transaction without actually sending it.
 You can specify a block number to run the simulation and use the signed typed data transaction with the typed data.
 This can be done with every `withSig` method on the LENS contracts.
 With just a Polygon node, anyone can verify that the data on the DA layer is accurate and would have been valid at that point in time.
 Since the typed data contains expiry times and nonces, it can be proven in a secure manner and can not be submitted by anyone else, edge cases around this are huge reorg ranges which we cover below.